The volume-preserving Willmore flow: Preliminaries

-where $\tilde{\lambda}$ denotes the Lagrange multiplier of the flow $\tilde{f}$. {Note that the power $p=\frac{4}{3}$ is the only exponent for which the $L^p$-norm of $\lambda$ behaves correctly with respect to the rescaling in \eqref{eq:parabolic rescaling} and will naturally show up in \Cref{sec:loc int est} below.
-In \Cref{sec:Int est Lambda}, we will show how to control both of these integrals.} \end{remark}
+{Note that the power $p=\frac{4}{3}$ is the only exponent for which the $L^p$-norm of $\lambda$ behaves correctly with respect to the rescaling above and will naturally show up in \Cref{sec:loc int est} below.
+In \Cref{sec:Int est Lambda}, we show how to control both of these integrals.} \end{remark}

-Instead of studying the $L^2$-gradient flow of the energy $\overline{\CalW}$, one could directly work with the (volume constrained) gradient flow of the Willmore energy \eqref{eq:defWillmore}.
-By \eqref{eq:WvstildeW}, this would yield the evolution equation

-with $\lambda$ as in \eqref{eq:deflambda}, see also \Cref{lem:first Vari V and W} below.
-Therefore, the velocities of the flows \eqref{eq:VpWF} and \eqref{eq:VpWF2} only differ by a factor.
-As a consequence $f\colon [0,T)\times \Sigma\to\R^3$ is a solution to \eqref{eq:VpWF} if and only if $h\colon [0,2T)\times \Sigma\to\R^3$, $h(t,p)\defeq f(\frac{t}{2},p)$ solves \eqref{eq:VpWF2}, so both flows only differ by a temporal rescaling.
-Following Kuwert and Schätzle, we work with \eqref{eq:VpWF} since its analytic form is more convenient.
-On the other hand, for geometric purposes, traditionally the Willmore energy \eqref{eq:defWillmore} is more common, which is why we state all energy bounds in terms of $\CalW$ and the Euler characteristic.